AzureCosmosDB/cosmosdb-nosql-copilot/README.md

     For this sample to deploy successfully, there needs to be enough Azure OpenAI quota for the models used by this sample within your subscription.
 This sample deploys a new Azure OpenAI account with two models, **gpt-4o with 10K tokens** per minute and **text-3-large with 5k tokens** per minute.
 For more information on how to check your model quota and change it, see [Manage Azure OpenAI Service Quota](https://learn.microsoft.com/azure/ai-services/openai/how-to/quota)
 ### Instructions

+1. Open a terminal and navigate to where you would like to clone this repository.

-1. Run the following command to download this project code:
+1. Run the following command to download this Hands-On-Lab:

     ```bash
     azd init -t AzureCosmosDB/cosmosdb-nosql-copilot -b start